nophead/NopSCADlib/readme.md

 ---
 <a name="PSUs"></a>
 ## PSUs
-Powersupplies.
+Power supplies.
 Can be a simple cube or can be defined by a list of six faces, each with thickness, holes, cutouts, etc.

 Face order is bottom, top, left, right, front, back.